Bean spinach soup with a tomato base

 Fry the onions, carrot, zucchini, celery and red pepper in some olive oil, in a large pot or pressure cooker.
 Add the crushed garlic once the other vegetables begin to become soft.
 Let fry another minute.

-Stir in the spices (cinnamon, paprikas, salt, pepper, bay leaves), the beans (drained) and then the tomato sauce.
+Stir in the spices (cinnamon, paprikas, salt, pepper, bay leaves), the beans (drained) and then the tomato paste.
 Add at least 1.5 liters of water, put the lid on the pot and let cook about 1/2 hour in a pressure cooker, or 1 1/2 hours in a regular pot.

 Once the beans are cooked, add the spinach to the soup, and let sit for a few minutes so that the spinach becomes soft.
 Thin the soup with extra water until it reaches the desired consistency.